Latent Shapes

 -

-orient: align each mesh to the AABB axis
+orient: each mesh is aligned to the AABB axis.

 -

-sdf values compute: use these values to train a model for mesh reconstruction
+sdf values compute: the resulting SDF values are used to train a model for mesh reconstruction.

 Data processing steps